- Stunning Edwardian Detached Family Home

 Up to the first floor, there are five double bedrooms, a separate WC and family bathroom.
-The main suite measures 18ft with a bay window facing the rear, 11ft dressing opening up to another turreted seating area to match the study below.
+The main suite measures 18ft with a bay window facing the rear, 11ft dressing room opening up to another turreted seating area to match the study below.
 Through the bespoke fitted wardrobes leads you to a full en-suite bathroom, fitted with a traditional white suite and tasteful lemon décor.
 Bedroom two has a matching bay window along with useful guest washbasin and built-in wardrobe, bedroom four completes the trio of beautiful windows seen from the rear.
 Bedrooms three and five face north and east respectively, both with feature fireplaces and one benefitting from a guest washbasin.
 The family bathroom consists of a white suite with corner bath with shower over and pedestal wash basin offset with white wall tiles.

 Outside, the south-west facing rear garden is very private and secluded.
 Backing directly on to woodland, there is access to a public footpath running beside one boundary of the property.
 It also has mains drainage [not all on the road do], gas, electricity & broadband as one would expect.
 The garden is mainly laid to lawn with a large veranda.
 Enclosed mainly by fencing and hedgerow to boundaries, with mature trees to the rear and also an apple tree.
 The front garden is laid to lawn with a sweeping block paved driveway with parking for several vehicles and separate gated access to the rear garden.